Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 other famous rock and blues players.
 In later years the

-TS-9s were put together with seemingly random op-amp chips,
+TS-9s were put together with other op-amp chips,

 instead of the JRC-4558 which is called for in the schematics.

 Some of these sound BAD, especially the JRC 2043DD chips.
-If
+Many used

 you have an original TS9 with the 2043 chip, our 808 mods will make